Last updated: May 14, 2026

 Why does the phrase “glue factory” still exist if it’s not true?

-The phrase “sent to the glue factory” persists as a cultural idiom—similar to “turn the tables” or “toe the line”—even though its literal meaning no longer applies.
+The phrase “sent to the glue factory” persists as a cultural idiom — similar to “turn the tables” or “toe the line” — even though its literal meaning no longer applies.
 Language preserves historical references long after the practices they describe have ended.
-The phrase remains in common use because it’s a familiar, emotionally resonant way to describe something being discarded or reaching the end of its usefulness.
+The phrase remains in common use because it’s a familiar, emotionally resonant way to describe something reaching the end of its usefulness.

 About Miles Henry